Application Information

 Special Admission Requirements

-Applicants not meeting one of the above-noted admission criteria are eligible to petition for conditional admission to the program.
-Applicants choosing to petition should include a letter with the supplementary admission materials.
-Faculty recommend letter, include discussion of the factors contributing to the academic achievement and why those factors could be judged by the faculty as successfully remediated.
-Faculty reserve the right to require additional coursework (for example, PSYC 3120 or other undergraduate psychology courses) as a condition of admission.
+• Faculty recommend letter, including the discussion of the factors contributing to the academic achievement and why those factors could be judged by the faculty as successfully remediated.
+Faculty reserve the right to require additional coursework (for example, PSYC 2102 Thinking and Writing in Psychology (4) or other undergraduate psychology courses) as a condition of admission.

 IMPORTANT!
-Getting your application in early increases your chances of successfully proceeding through the application process but waiting until the deadline decreases your ability to submit any missing documents and, therefore, it may cause your application to be denied.
+Getting your application in early increases your chances of successfully proceeding through the application process.
+However, waiting until the deadline decreases your ability to submit any missing documents and may cause your application to be denied.
 Getting your application in early does not increase your admission chances; it does ensure accuracy.
-COMPLETE means all required documents were submitted, statement of character signed, required transcripts have been received, statement of purpose included and three (3) reference forms included.

 Access the admission's portal MA Psychology Program Application, create a profile and begin the application process.